garethrogers2828/goodfellas/README.md

 ## Fonts

 - The primary font is Aladin and is used only for the GoodFellas brand name.
 Its a friendly font that stands out to users.
-- The primary font used was Rubik.
+- The secondary font used was Rubik.
 I used this for the content as its looks sharp on screen and easily readable for users.

 ## Icons